Thor-Eirik Gulbrandsen Mykland

 Thor-Eirik Gulbrandsen (15 July 1940 - 25 July 2014) was a Norwegian politician for the Labour Party.

-Gulbrandsen was born in Fjære.
+Gulbrandsen was born in Fjære Municipality.
 He was elected to the Norwegian Parliament from Akershus in 1977, and was re-elected on three occasions.
 He had previously served in the position of deputy representative during the terms 1969-1973 and 1973-1977.
 During his second term as a deputy, he filled in for Sonja Aase Ludvigsen meanwhile she was appointed to the Cabinet, and then replaced her permanently when she died in July 1974.

-Gulbrandsen was a deputy member of the executive committee of Skedsmo municipality council during the term 1967-1971, and a member of the council from 1999-2003.
-In 1999, he was expelled from the Labor Party after he supported a rival candidate for Skedsmo mayor.
+Gulbrandsen was a deputy member of the executive committee of the municipal council of Skedsmo Municipality during the term 1967-1971, and a member of the council from 1999-2003.
+In 1999, he was expelled from the Labor Party after he supported a rival candidate for mayor of Skedsmo Municipality.

 After he retired from national politics, he took on the last name "Gulbrandsen Mykland".

 He died on 25 July 2014.